rogeriojorge/NEAT/README.md

 and the python packages specified in [requirements.txt](requirements.txt).
 Note that [pyQSC](https://github.com/landreman/pyQSC/) and [pyQIC](https://github.com/rogeriojorge/pyQIC/) should be downloaded and installed locally.

-## PyPI

-The simplest installation of NEAT is by running the command

-    pip install neatstel

-However, it doesn't work on every system and the code hosted in PyPI might be outdated.

 ## From source

 To download, clone NEAT using the following command: